cfrg/draft-irtf-cfrg-randomness-improvements/draft-irtf-cfrg-randomness-improvements.md

 use a reliable entropy source (independent from the CSPRNG that is being improved with the proposed construction) or be deterministic: if the signatures are probabilistic and use weak entropy, our construction does not help and the signatures are still vulnerable due to repeat randomness attacks.
-In such an attack, the adversary might be able to recover the long-term key used in the signature.
+In such an attack, Adv might be able to recover the long-term key used in the signature.

 Under these conditions, applying this construction should never yield worse security